Noise in music: Experimental and avant-garde music

 Use of noise was central to the development of experimental music and avant-garde music in the mid 20th century.
 Noise was used in important, new ways.
+In the repertoire of these several decades, noise carries the central role, previously often held by melody and harmony for the musical syntax.
+How, exactly, does noise syntactically function in avant-garde music is an emerging field of study for musicologists and music theorists.
+Solutions have included Denis Smalley using spectromorphology (1996), K.Saariaho and S.McAdams using the (pitched) sound/noise axis (1985), numerical methods in 'post-pitch' contexts by Arash Majd (2019), and by Juhani Vesikkala using a noise-pitch continuum (2022).

 Edgard Varèse challenged traditional conceptions of musical and non-musical sound and instead incorporated noise based sonorities into his compositional work, what he referred to as "organised sound."
 Varèse stated that "to stubbornly conditioned ears, anything new in music has always been called noise", and he posed the question, "what is music but organized noises?".

 In the years immediately following the First World War, Henry Cowell composed a number of piano pieces featuring tone clusters and direct manipulation of the piano's strings.
 One of these, titled The Banshee (1925), features sliding and shrieking sounds suggesting the terrifying cry of the banshee from Irish folklore.

 In 1938 for a dance composition titled Bacchanale, John Cage invented the prepared piano, producing both transformed pitches and colorful unpitched sounds from the piano.
 Many variations, such as prepared guitar, have followed.
 In 1952, Cage wrote 4′33″, in which there is no deliberate sound at all, but only whatever background noise occurs during the performance.

 Karlheinz Stockhausen employed noise in vocal compositions, such as Momente (1962–1964/69), in which the four choirs clap their hands, talk, and shuffle their feet, in order to mediate between instrumental and vocal sounds as well as to incorporate sounds normally made by audiences into those produced by the performers.

 Robert Ashley used audio feedback in his avant-garde piece The Wolfman (1964) by setting up a howl between the microphone and loudspeaker and then singing into the microphone in way that modulated the feedback with his voice.